Cincinesh/tue/README.md

 Testing
 -------
-Here are some tips for running the test suite:
+Here are some tips for running the unit tests:
 - This repository uses git submodules.
 After cloning, make sure to use `git submodule init` and `git submodule update`.
 - This project uses a fairly simple [CMake](http://www.cmake.org/) configuration.
-Use CMake to generate IDE project files or build scripts and simply build the `check` target to run the tests.
+Use CMake to generate IDE project files or build scripts and simply build the `check` target to run the unit tests.

 API Documentation
 -----------------